BluAS, webpage controller for BluOS

 Pubquiz mode

-A fun feature of the BluAS webplayer is perhaps the pubquiz mode.
+A fun feature of the BluAS webpage controller is perhaps the pubquiz mode.
 If you start the page with 'pubquiz' as the parameter, the randomly selected artist and album are only displayed after you click the Info-button.
 As a teaser, the background is already filled with the album cover.
 So, can you guess which artist and album you're hearing?

-Landscape version (v4+)
+Landscape version

 If you prefer a landscape view on your device, the default BluAS page won't work well.
 It's designed for mobile phones.
 However, a landscape version is also available, with its own CSS definition.
 This consists of a web page named 'bluas-ls.html' (with specific CCS files: 'light-ls.css' or the darker version 'dark-ls.css').
 All necessary files are included in the BluAS zip file.
+Click on the example below for a larger image.

 Disable CORS